 - Implementation of evidence-based practices and programs almost always requires organizational change.
 Define the organizational structure for the project and explain its institutional alignment for achieving the project goals and objectives.
-Define the roles and responsibilities of key personnel who will carry out project activities. - Define the processes and systems that will be applied to operate the project, including budget management, data management and reporting. - Define the plans for sustainability or institutionalization of any project components. - The Principal Investigator should be an academic leader with the authority to lead a project that crosses several STEM schools, departments, or units.
-The co-Principal Investigators should be STEM academic leaders, scientists, and faculty members who carry-out the project work plan.
+Define the roles and responsibilities of key personnel who will carry out project activities. - Define the processes and systems that will be applied to operate the project, including budget management, data management and reporting. - Define the plans for sustainability or institutionalization of any project components. - The Principal Investigator should be an academic leader with authority to lead a project that crosses several STEM schools, departments, or units.
+The co-Principal Investigators should be STEM educational leaders, scientists, and faculty members who carry-out the project work plan.
 Implementation Projects should have an Internal Steering or Advisory Committee to help manage the project implementation, resolve project issues, and ensure that the project is on track for meeting project goals.
-Implementation Projects also should have an external advisory committee that meets at least once a year. - Define the commitment of institutional leadership to the implementation process.
-Provide evidence of the commitment to the proposed Implementation Project activities from the institution's administration, STEM leadership and faculty, and other partners and collaborators, as applicable.
-Substantive letters of commitment to the proposed project activities can be included as supplementary documents.
-General letters of support from individuals not involved in the implementation of project activities should not be included.
+Implementation Projects also should have an external advisory committee that meets at least once a year. - Define the support of institutional leadership by providing a letter of support from an appropriate institutional administrator. - Letters of commitment from collaborators to the proposed project activities can be included as supplementary documents. - Note: General letters of support or collaboration from individuals not involved in the implementation of project activities should not be included.

-Evaluation plan:
+Evaluation plan

-- Provide a formative evaluation plan with strategies to monitor operations and activities of the project as they evolve and to inform and guide these efforts. - Describe the criteria to be used in evaluating the quality and impact of the project and the process for collecting and analyzing information at the institution. - Provide a summative evaluation plan with strategies to assess the effectiveness and impact of the project in achieving its goals and for identifying positive and negative findings when the project is completed. - Include the capability statement and credentials of the external evaluator as supplementary documents.
+- Provide a formative evaluation plan with strategies to monitor operations and activities of the project as they evolve and inform and guide these efforts. - Describe the criteria to evaluate the quality and impact of the project and the process for collecting and analyzing information at the institution.

+- Provide a summative evaluation plan with strategies to assess the effectiveness and impact of the project in achieving its goals and for identifying positive and negative findings when the project is completed. - Include the capability statement and credentials of the external evaluator as supplementary documents.

-Research Project:
+Research Project

-Second round and subsequent Implementation and ACE Implementation Project proposals are required to include a five-page supplementary document that describes, in detail, the research project.
-The research is linked to the proposed approaches and interventions to formally study why and if such approaches work in the particular setting of the HBCU.
+Second round and subsequent Implementation Project proposals are required to include a five-page supplementary document that describes, in detail, the research project.
+The research must be linked to the proposed approaches and interventions to formally study why and if such approaches work in the unique setting of the HBCU.
 Research that investigates novel aspects of the proposal is especially encouraged.
-It should be clear in the proposal, which team members, and/or consultants will undertake the research and their relevant qualifications should be included.
+It should be evident in the proposal, which team members, and/or consultants will undertake the research and their relevant qualifications should be included.
 The supplemental document must include information relevant to the proposed study, such as: The research question(s) to be investigated; the conceptual framework for the project; and a discussion of the theory or theories grounding the research and testable hypotheses.
 The research plan must include the research design, including underlying methodological assumptions, targeted population and sampling, measures and instruments, and data gathering and analysis plan.
 Data collection procedures should be specified, particularly with information on the reliability, validity, and appropriateness of proposed measures and instruments or specific plans for establishing them if not initially known.
 Quantitative research should include statistical methods to be used.
 Qualitative studies should include procedures to collect, code, reduce, and analyze data and specific conceptual frameworks that will guide analysis.

-For the research project, Implementation or ACE Implementation Projects may offer a postdoctoral research fellowship to a social science or educational researcher to provide opportunities early in his or her career.
+Implementation Projects may offer a postdoctoral research fellowship to a social science or educational researcher to provide opportunities early in their career.
 The postdoctoral research fellowship is intended to provide beginning investigators with research experiences that will broaden perspectives, facilitate interdisciplinary interactions and establish them in positions of leadership within the scientific community, specifically in the area of broadening participation research.